ndiing/material/README.md

 5. Push to the branch (`git push origin feature/YourFeature`).
 6. Create a new Pull Request.

+## Demo and API Documentation

+You can find the demo and API documentation [here](https://ndiing.github.io/material/dist/).

 ## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.